-One of the smaller colleges of the state, the University of Rochester, at a meeting of its faculty in April, 1908, adopted a resolution to the effect that any student who wishes to save a year in securing the combined degrees, may enter in any one of the courses for the bachelor's degree, and arrange to complete in three years the prescribed studies of his course; the Rochester faculty will thus receive for credit the equivalent of the last year in a medical school of accepted standard and allow the student in question to return to Rochester to receive his bache-I do not know whether this plan will be generally lor's degree. accepted or not, but it seems to meet the difficulties of the smaller It involves the college in no additional expense, and college. is does not deprive the student of membership in his own college, or in his own college class.
+One of the smaller colleges of the state, the University of Rochester, at a meeting of its faculty in April, 1908, adopted a resolution to the effect that any student who wishes to save a year in securing the combined degrees, may enter in any one of the courses for the bachelor's degree, and arrange to complete in three years the prescribed studies of his course; the Rochester faculty will thus receive for credit the equivalent of the last year in a medical school of accepted standard and allow the student in question to return to Rochester to receive his bachelor's degree.
+I do not know whether this plan will be generally accepted or not, but it seems to meet the difficulties of the smaller college.
+It involves the college in no additional expense, and is does not deprive the student of membership in his own college, or in his own college class.

 If the wide-spread favor with which the combined course has been received is a criterion, it seems to us at Columbia that it will in good time be the common practice.
-Of the twenty largest universities in the United States that offer instruction in law or medicine, or both, all but two, Johns Hopkins and Harvard, make provision whereby a student may count certain academic courses for the bachelor's degree and the professional In a majority of these institutions the work for the degree. two degrees may be completed by a serious student in six years.
+Of the twenty largest universities in the United States that offer instruction in law or medicine, or both, all but two, Johns Hopkins and Harvard, make provision whereby a student may count certain academic courses for the bachelor's degree and the professional degree.
+In a majority of these institutions the work for the two degrees may be completed by a serious student in six years.
 This thing, accordingly, is not a theory, but an actual condition that has come into the educational system of to-day.
-It is here. and it seems to us at Columbia University that it is here to stay.
+It is here, and it seems to us at Columbia University that it is here to stay.

-Document from the collections of the AAMC Not to be reproduced without permission prescribed for all college students, the subjects that will furnish a proper foundation for his professional work.
-The intending student of medicine elects physics, chemistry, and elementary biology.
+Let us bear in mind, finally, these fundamental facts: The combined course, as we understand it at Columbia, presupposes that the student who pursues it should take during his two years of college study, in addition to such studies as are prescribed for all college students, the subjects that will furnish a proper foundation for his professional work. tending student of medicine elects physics, chemistry, and elementary biology.
 The intending student of law should elect history, economics, and logic, studies which clearly play into his hands in the practice of his future profession.
 In thus choosing his studies so as to provide himself, on the one hand, with the necessary, intellectual stimulus, and, on the other, with information that will give him a better foundation for his professional knowledge, he is simply using to the utmost his opportunities of education.
-The combined course does not weaken the baccalaureate degree, as some of its opponents have maintained, but strengthens it and makes it much more difficult It does not interfere, as some have asserted, with to acquire. the proper standard of professional education, but fixes that standard where it belongs for the individual and for the com-It does not weaken the position of the college, and it munity. strengthens the professional school by giving it a better student, a better man, better material for making a better doctor.
+The combined course does not weaken the baccalaureate degree, as some of its opponents have maintained, but strengthens it and makes it much more difficult It does not interfere, as some have asserted, with the proper standard of professional education, but fixes that standard where it belongs for the individual and for the com-It does not weaken the position of the college, and it strengthens the professional school by giving it a better student, a better man, better material for making a doctor.